ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 ## Backup RAM support / FDS image save

-* Create an empty SAV file on the SD-Card to store the backup RAM data.
+* Create an empty SAV file on the SD card to store the backup RAM data.
 The size of this file should be 8 kbytes for ordinary cart saves, and the size of the .FDS file (usually ~128 kbytes) for disk saves.
 * After loading the NES/FDS file, choose the "Mount SRAM" option from the OSD, and select the .SAV file.
-* You can load/save the backup RAM contents from/to the SD Card via the "Load SRAM" and the "Save SRAM" OSD items.
+* You can load/save the backup RAM contents from/to the SD card via the "Load SRAM" and the "Save SRAM" OSD items.